-For seniors, calculating the cost of housing is difficult when they have limited finances.
-Whether living in a home they have owned for decades or looking for a rental property to move into, seniors face a variety of struggles when it comes to housing.
+For seniors, calculating the cost of housing can be difficult when they have limited finances.
+Whether living in a home they have owned for decades or looking for a rental property to move into, seniors can face a variety of struggles when it comes to housing.

-If you are a senior, or you are helping an elderly loved one, assessing the housing assistance options available in your area alleviates some of this stress.
+If you are a senior, or you are helping an elderly loved one, assessing the housing assistance options available in your area may help alleviate some of this stress.
 The U.S. Department of Housing and Urban Development (HUD) offers multiple programs to provide housing assistance for qualifying senior citizens.

 Eligibility requirements vary based on the housing assistance program.
-If you or your loved one does not meet the requirements for one program, other options are available through HUD.
+If you or your loved one does not meet the requirements for one program, other options might be available through HUD.

-From rental assistance to mortgage assistance, help is available for seniors, so they do not need to struggle with housing costs as they age.
-To learn more about the housing assistance available for seniors, read the following overview.
+From rental assistance to mortgage assistance, help is available for seniors.
+To learn more about the housing assistance available for seniors, read the following sections.

 Learn About Housing Assistance for Senior Rural Landowners

-If you are a senior and own land in a rural area but struggle with the maintenance costs of the property, then the Section 504 Rural Housing Repair and Rehabilitation Grants program overseen by HUD can help.
+If you are a senior and own land in a rural area but struggle with the maintenance costs of the property, then the Section 504 Rural Housing Repair and Rehabilitation Grants program overseen by HUD may be able to help.

 To qualify for this program, you must meet income requirements, which vary, as they are calculated using a specific formula.
 This formula considers the percentage of occupied rural residences in your state, the percentage of very low-income residents and the number of seniors occupying these rural residences.